sudhirjadhav18/FrontEnd-Interview-Questions/README.md

 ### HTML

+- How to make *div* horizontally centered align.
+- What are web storage?

 ### CSS

-- What is difference between *display:block* and *display: inline-block*
+- What is difference between *display:block* and *display: inline-block*?
+- What is Pseudo-class?

 ### Javascript